 Notes about the ingredients

-Granulated sugar helps the cookies spread and keeps them a lovely orange color.
-Brown sugar adds depth of flavor and complements the warm spices.
+Granulated sugar helps the cookies spread and keeps them a lovely orange color whereas brown sugar adds depth of flavor and complements the warm spices.

-Baking soda helps the cookies turn golden brown and spread.
-We're also using baking powder to give the cookies some height and so they're not mushy from the high amount of pumpkin puree.
+Baking soda encourages the cookies to turn golden brown and spread.
+We're also using baking powder to give the cookies some height so they're not mushy from the high amount of pumpkin puree.

 Reducing the pumpkin puree

-The key to chewy vegan pumpkin cookies is to reduce the pumpkin puree!
-Pumpkin puree contains a lot of liquid which gives cookies a cakey texture.
-Reducing the pumpkin lessens any cakiness and intensifies the pumpkin flavor.
+Pumpkin puree contains a lot of liquid which can give cookies a cakey texture.
+However, reducing the moisture in the pumpkin makes these cookies chewier, minimizes any cakiness and intensifies the pumpkin flavor.

 There are two ways to reduce the pumpkin puree: